defoe-code/defoe/docs/setup-VM.md

 # Testing Defoe

-We are going to use the [nls normalize](https://github.com/defoe-code/defoe/blob/master/defoe/nls/queries/normalize.py) query, which do not need any configuration file.
+We are going to use the [nls normalize](https://github.com/defoe-code/defoe/blob/master/defoe/nls/queries/normalize.py) query, which does not need any configuration file.

 ```
 conda activate g-py36